 Stories, ideally, should be added in the context of a "requirement".
 You can add one or many in the right panel of a requirement in the STORIES tab.

 Or you can switch to the stories list and add them there.
-You will be able to choose the parent requirement for a story if you want one (not mandatory - but you can add the relationship at any time.
-Edit the story, select Requirement in the pick-list in the last field in the User Story).
+You will be able to choose the parent requirement for a story if you want one (not mandatory - but you can add the relationship at any time.).

 When you add a story you enter a "summary".
 Next, follow the standard agile structure of “as a [role], I want to [action], so that I can [outcome]".
 You can also capture and collaboratively develop the Acceptance criteria for the User Story during the analysis and development lifecycle.